Unitary representations of the Roe algebra of a discrete group and symmetries: Examples: the case of

+We are indebted to Kang Li for pointing us out the following corollary of the property in the previous theorem.
+To obtain the result one uses the results in Skandalis's paper on the AO property (\cite {Sk}, see also \cite {OU}): \begin{cor*}The full group C$^\ast$-algebra C$^\ast(\SL_3(\Z))$ is not K-exact. \end{cor*}

 {\bf Acknowledgement.} This article was written during the stay of the author in April-May, 2011 at the IHES Institute, Bures sur Yvette, and at the IHP Institute, Paris, May-June 2011, during the Workshop ``Von Neumann algebras and ergodic theory of group actions".
 The author is grateful for the warm welcome at both institutes.
 The author is indebted to Maxim Kontsevich, Thibault Damour and Laurent Lafforgue for discussions, around the subject of this paper, during his stay at IHES.
-The author is indebted to Ionut Chifan, Adrian Ioana, Narutaka Ozawa and Sergey Neshveyev for comments on facts presented in this article.
+The author is indebted to Ionu\c t Chifan, Adrian Ioana, Narutaka Ozawa, Sergey Neshveyev, Stefaan Vaes Marius Junge, Nicolas Monod, Peter Loeb, Uffe Haagerup, Ryszard Nest, Alexander Gorodnik, Peter Loeb, Grigore Ciurea, Ovidiu Pasarescu, Kang Li for comments on the present article.